Use case · RDPRM for closing

 1. 1

-Pull the required RDPRM and REQ extracts.
+Pull the required RDPRM extracts for the seller, spouse, and any corporate entity.

 2. 2